-3.2.6 Lighting $^{\rm Q}$
+3.2.6 Lighting Q

 The intensity and duration of light must be appropriate for the animals kept in sheds.
-If the shed has too little natural lighting, it must be artificially.

 Artificial light in sheds needs to be flicker-free, according to the veterinary specific requirements for poultry (see German Animal Welfare and Livestock Protection Regulation (TierSchNutztV) Art.
 4 Sec 1).
-The frequency of the artificial light in the shed must be above 160 Hz.